RM-Terrell/RM-Terrell.github.io/_posts/2021-07-24-struggles-of-tdd.md

 ## Resources

-Online version of Obey the Testing Goat can be found [here](https://www.obeythetestinggoat.com/) which also contains links to buy print or digital version.
+Online version of Obey the Testing Goat can be found [here](https://www.obeythetestinggoat.com/) which also contains links to buy a print or digital version.